Superior Drilling Products (NASDAQ:SDPI) Shares Gap Up to $0.41

-Superior Drilling Products, Inc. (NASDAQ:SDPI) shares gapped up before the market opened on Friday .
+Superior Drilling Products, Inc. (NASDAQ:SDPI) gapped up before the market opened on Friday .
 The stock had previously closed at $0.41, but opened at $0.53.
-Superior Drilling Products shares last traded at $0.68, with a volume of 532,483 shares trading hands.
+Superior Drilling Products shares last traded at $0.68, with a volume of 532,483 shares changing hands.

-Superior Drilling Products (NASDAQ:SDPI) last released its earnings results on Friday, August 7th.
-The company reported ($0.05) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.02) by ($0.03).
-The company had revenue of $2.02 million for the quarter.
+Superior Drilling Products (NASDAQ:SDPI) last announced its earnings results on Friday, August 7th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.02) by ($0.03).
+The firm had revenue of $2.02 million for the quarter.

 Superior Drilling Products, Inc, a drilling and completion tool technology company, innovates, designs, engineers, manufactures, sells, rents, and repairs drilling and completion tools in the United States and internationally.
 It is involved in the design and manufacture of new drill bit and horizontal drill string enhancement tools; and the refurbishment of polycrystalline diamond compact drill bits for the oil, natural gas, and mining service industries.